aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/03_implementation/50_parallel processing/_index.en.md

 Make sure that *NONE* of the checkboxes are selected.
 If any of the check boxes are selected, you will likely receive a failure when executing the state machine.
 {{% /notice %}}

-➡️ Step 6: You can then repeat the above step to add another **Lambda Invoke** action to the remaining placeholder in the **Parallel state**, changing the settings as follows:
+➡️ Step 6: Repeat the process for the remining placeholder.

+You can then repeat the above step to add another **Lambda Invoke** action to the remaining placeholder in the **Parallel** state, changing the settings as follows:

 1. Change **State name** to `Thumbnail`